l-ramirez-lopez/resemble/README.md

 # resemble: Regression and Similarity Evaluation for Memory-Based Learning in Spectral Chemometrics
 _Leo Ramirez-Lopez & Antoine Stevens_

-_Last update: 15.12.2015 :::: 12:03 GMT+1_
+_Last update: 03.02.2016 :::: 18:42 GMT+1_

 Visit the [`resemble` site here](http://l-ramirez-lopez.github.io/resemble/)

-For the development version, download the [binary (.zip) file from here](https://github.com/l-ramirez-lopez/resemble/archive/1.2.0.9000.zip) or the [source file (.tar.gz) from here](https://github.com/l-ramirez-lopez/resemble/archive/1.2.0.9000.tar.gz).
-Remember you should have [R>=3.2.2](http://cran.r-project.org/).
-Suppose you downloaded the binary file to 'C:/MyFolder/', then you should be able to install the package as follows:

-If you do not have the following packages installed, you should install them first
+If you do not have the following packages installed, we recommend to install them first
 ```
 install.packages('Rcpp')
 install.packages('RcppArmadillo')